 3. Improved Dentist-Patient Relation

 The intraoral camera is much more than a simple diagnostic apparatus.
 It also helps educate the patient.
 Dentists in the past had challenges trying to explain the seriousness and extent of dental problems and their reason behind the treatment option they chose.
 Patients had to blindly trust what the dentist said and agree to treatment.
-When patients aren’t clear and accepting of the dental issue, their trust stems primarily on lack of choice.
+When patients aren’t clear and accepting of the dental issue, their trust stems primarily from lack of choice.

 With intraoral cameras, dentists can now show enlarged, live images of the dental issues to the patient, helping provide them with a more clear understanding of the issue and the reason behind the treatment option they choose.
 It helps reduce anxiety and establishes a trusting dentist/patient relationship.